TLS

 - New cluster setup?
 See Installation.

 - Rotating certificates?
 See Binary Upgrade and Signals.
+Client-facing TLS certificate rotation is not seamless for already-open TLS sessions.

 - Hardening an existing deployment?
 Combine with pg_hba.conf: force